badw/badw.github.io/content/english/research_highlights.md

 author = "Benjamin A. D. Williamson"
 +++

+## Pseudo-Lithium Vacancies in Hydrogen Rich Li3OCl?

+##### tags: solid state batteries, defects and doping, ionic conductivity, Hydrogen

+{{< figure src="/images/anti-perovskite-toc.png" class="normal" >}}

+The antiperovskite Li<sub>3</sub>OCl is reported as a superionic conductor, however, reproducibility has been poor due to its hygroscopic nature, suggesting that reports are in fact on Li<sub>3−x</sub>OH<sub>x</sub>Cl.
+Most experimental and computational studies in the literature focus on pure Li<sub>3</sub>OCl however, and do not take into account the role of hydrogen in the material.
+In this work we developed a full defect model of H-doped Li<sub>3</sub>OCl, showing that the nominal Schottky disorder diminishes with hydrogen incorporation.
+Additionally, H helps to facilitate Li-ion mobility in Li<sub>3</sub>OCl by firstly introducing rotatable OH species as well as forming H<sub>Li</sub> which relaxes off site to form what we define as a “pseudo-*V*<sub>Li</sub>” enhancing the ionic conductivity in line with experimentally observed values.
+Intentional hydrogen doping of hygroscopic materials constitute an underexplored strategy for enhancing ionic transport properties.

+#### *J. Mater.
+Chem.
+A. , **2025**  -- DOI: [10.1039/D4TA08352K](https://doi.org/10.1039/D4TA08352K)*

+## Doping Implications of Li Solid State Electrolyte Li<sub>7</sub>La<sub>3</sub>Zr<sub>2</sub>O<sub>12</sub>?

+##### tags: solid state batteries, defects and doping, ionic conductivity

+{{< figure src="/images/llzo-toc.png" class="normal" >}}

+Solid-state electrolytes, like Li<sub>7</sub>La<sub>3</sub>Zr<sub>2</sub>O<sub>12</sub> (LLZO), can enable safer, more energy dense and longer lasting batteries.
+In this paper we investigated the effect of doping in LLZO with Al, Ga, Nb, Ta, and Y by hybrid density functional theory calculations and a full defect model.
+The site preferences of Al, Ga, Nb, and Ta result in donor defects that favour more Li vacancies and thus a more disordered Li substructure.
+This also implies stabilisation of the more ionic conducting cubic phase at the expense of the tetragonal, as seen experimentally.
+In addition, these calculations indicate that the effect of the dopants on the sintering process is even more important than the ability to induce more ionic charge carriers.
+Differences in Li vacancy formation energies also suggest a new possible explanation for the two orders of magnitude increase in ionic conductivity upon stabilising the cubic phase.

+#### *J. Mater.
+Chem.
+A. , **2024**  -- DOI: [10.1039/D4A01487A](https://doi.org/10.1039/D4TA01487A)*

 ## Computationally Driven Discovery of Layered Quinary Oxychalcogenides: Potential p-Type Transparent Conductors?

 ##### tags: p-type TCO, photocatalyst, materials prediction